Maihaugen

 Maihaugen (De Sandvigske Samlinger på Maihaugen, Lillehammer) is one of the most visited tourist attractions in Lillehammer, Norway.
-Maihaugen, with close to 200 buildings, is one of Northern Europe's largest open-air museums and is one of the largest cultural facilities in Norway.
+Maihaugen, with close to 200 buildings, is one of Northern Europe's largest open-air museums and one of the largest cultural facilities in Norway.

 History

 The founder, Anders Sandvig, collected from old houses and farmyards within Gudbrandsdalen to provide a sample of Norwegian culture and history in a museum.
 He first started in his backyard, but when his collection grew, in 1901, the town council offered him a permanent site for the museum.
 In 1904, the city of Lillehammer set aside an area already known as Maihaugen and bought Sandvig's collection and established the Sandvig Collections (Sandvigske Samlinger), the formal name for Maihaugen.
 Sandvig was at first hired as an unpaid curator but was later appointed the museum's first director.
 The new site of the museum had been used as a picnic and meeting place for the townspeople.
 People had met here to celebrate the Norwegian Constitution Day and to light bonfires for Midsummer eve.

 Maihaugen tells the history of how people have been living in the Gudbrandsdalen from the Middle Ages until today.
-Social Institutions such as a church, school, post office, railway station, shops, prisons and military facilities are all represented at the museum.
+Social institutions such as a church, school, post office, railway station, shops, prisons and military facilities are all represented at the museum.
 The museum has a rich collection of artifacts, furniture, tools and ornaments, ranging in age from the Middle Ages.

 Garmo Stave Church is one of the main attractions.
 In 1882, the church was disassembled and sold to Anders Sandvig, who brought it to Lillehammer, where it was re-erected at Maihaugen in 1920–1921.